ZioGuillo/PYPASS/README.md

 ## Customization and Configuration

-All server-side settings and client-side settings are stored in the `/appsettings.json` file.
+All server-side settings and client-side settings are stored in the `src/config.json` file inside the APP folder.
 The most relevant configuration entries are shown below.
 Make sure you make your changes to the `config.json` file using a regular text editor like [Visual Studio Code](https://code.visualstudio.com) or [sublime Text](https://www.sublimetext.com/).

 This is the Format of the config file: